-The above-prescribed services are also subject to ECAL at the rate of 10%.
+The above-prescribed services were also subject to ECAL at the rate of 5% with effect from 1 August 2020 (previously 10%) on annual gross turnover exceeding FJD 1.25 million (previously FJD 3 million).
 However, non-consumption services by hotel properties are no longer subject to STT (or ECAL).

-STT and ECAL shall only be imposed once for the same service.
+STT and ECAL were only imposed once for the same service.

 - Prescribed plastic bags at 20 cents per bag (50 cents effective from 1 January 2020).